chloealbright/DevHiveMind/Algorithms & Data Structures/Algo/Key Base Attributes of  Grokking Algorithm patterns.md

   - Subsets/Backtracking is a versatile technique used in various applications, including puzzle-solving, pathfinding, and combinatorial optimization.
   - Carefully define the conditions for backtracking to avoid unnecessary exploration and improve efficiency.

-Subsets/Backtracking is a powerful algorithmic technique used to explore and generate unique paths, combinations, or solutions in a matrix, graph, or data structure.
-It is commonly applied in solving complex problems that involve exhaustive search or the generation of all possible combinations.
+Subsets/Backtracking is a versatile technique with a wide range of applications, including puzzle-solving, pathfinding, and combinatorial optimization.
+Carefully defining the conditions for backtracking is crucial to avoid unnecessary exploration and improve efficiency.

 ## Modified Binary Search

-- **Definition:** Modified Binary Search is an algorithmic technique used to efficiently search for a target element in a sorted array or a similar data structure.
+**Definition:** Modified Binary Search is an algorithmic technique used to efficiently search for a target element in a sorted array or a similar data structure.

-- **Complexity:** The time complexity of Modified Binary Search is typically O(log N), making it an efficient search method for large datasets.
+**Complexity:** The time complexity of Modified Binary Search is typically O(log N), making it an efficient search method for large datasets.

-- **Key Elements:**
+**Key Elements:**
 - A sorted array or data structure.
 - A target element to search for.
 - Low and high indices to define the search range.
 - Binary search algorithm for efficient target identification.

-- **Potential Problem Goals:**
+**Potential Problem Goals:**
 - Quickly find a specific element in a sorted array or data structure.
 - Identify the location or presence of a target value.
 - Optimize search operations for ordered datasets.

-- **Steps:**
+**Steps:**
-  1. Define the low and high indices to set the initial search range.
+1. Create/Store Low with a value of 0 and High with a value of `array.length - 1`.
-  2. Iterate while the low index is less than the high index.
+2. Iterate while Low < High.
-  3. Update the low or high index as needed based on the comparison with the target element until the target is found or the search range is exhausted.
+3. Create/Store mid-point with a value of either:
+   - `Low + floor((High - Low + 1) / 2)` or
+   - `Low + floor((High - Low) / 2)`.

+   In the context of merge sort, you would Create/Store mid with a value of `floor(array.length / 2)`.
+4. Update Low with the value of `array.slice` (values in the range of array start index to middle).
+5. Update High with the value of `array.slice` (with just the middle) or Create/Store Low with the value of `array.slice` (values in the range of array start index to middle + 1), so High would have 1 more value than Low, and High with the value of `array.slice` (middle + 1).
+6. Do some type of check when you want to UPDATE High.
+7. Do some type of check when you want to UPDATE LOW.

-- **Use Cases:** Modified Binary Search is frequently used for searching in sorted arrays, such as finding an element in a list of names or locating a value in a sorted database.
+**Use Cases:** Modified Binary Search is frequently used for searching in sorted arrays, such as finding an element in a list of names or locating a value in a sorted database.

-- **Hints:**
+**Hints:**
 - Modified Binary Search is a powerful technique for quickly locating specific elements in sorted data structures.
 - Ensure the data is sorted before applying binary search for optimal results.

 Modified Binary Search is a valuable algorithmic technique employed in various applications to efficiently locate a target element within a sorted array or similar data structure, reducing the search time significantly.

 ## Bitwise XOR